56 Almost Effortless Ways to Save Money

 Try home remedies

 If you’re feeling under the weather with a minor cough or nausea, home remedies like honey and ginger could do the trick.
 It will avoid the costly visit the doctor, as well as all of those pricey medical bills.
-(Here are some tips for making a budget and sticking to it.)

 Remember that television, computer, stereo, blender, toaster, and coffee maker that you leave plugged in all day?
 They’re all sucking energy from the wall without using it, which is sucking money from your wallet.
 Unplug these items when you’re done using them, or use a power strip that you can easily turn off with a single button.